stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Upload File node
-Uploads a file to the file library of a user or a community in IBM Connections.
+Uploads a file to the file library of a user or a community in HCL Connections.
 The incoming payload has to be a stream of buffers or a single buffer object.

 ## The New Activity node